netobserv/flowlogs-pipeline/docs/api.md

          batchSize: limit on how many messages will be buffered before being sent to a partition
 </pre>
 ## Ingest collector API
-Following is the supported API format for the netflow collector:
+Following is the supported API format for the NetFlow / IPFIX collector:

 <pre>
  collector:
          hostName: the hostname to listen on
-         port: the port number to listen on
+         port: the port number to listen on, for IPFIX/NetFlow v9.
+Omit or set to 0 to disable IPFIX/NetFlow v9 ingestion
+         portLegacy: the port number to listen on, for legacy NetFlow v5.
+Omit or set to 0 to disable NetFlow v5 ingestion
          batchMaxLen: the number of accumulated flows before being forwarded for processing
 </pre>
 ## Ingest Kafka API